Home

 Clarence and Addie lived in Flint, MI.

-He died there on or about July 25, 1972, at the age of 69.
+He died there on July 20, 1972, at the age of 69.
 At his death, reported the Uniontown Morning Herald, he was survived by 28 grandchildren and 15 great-grandchildren.
 He was laid to rest in Flint Memorial Cemetery.

 Daughter Mary Louise Zinn wed Robert Hudson ( ? - ? ).
 They were in Flint in 1972.